November 1, 2017 Musicology 19 Comments

 What are ‘sharps’ and ‘flats?’
 Sounds important, but I might’ve skipped this altogether if we didn’t have five whole minutes left to kill.

 Picturing that piano?
-The sharps and flats are the black keys, and you probably knew that.
-This being a theory lesson though, let’s be at least minimally theoretical about it…
+You probably knew that the sharps and flats are the black keys.
+However, this being a theory lesson, let’s be at least minimally theoretical about it…

 We present music as a twelve-note system.
 But, as we just said, we use only seven letters as note names, thus leaving five other notes that need names.
 We refer to these notes as either raised (“sharp” and symboled “#”) or lowered (“flat” and symboled “b”) versions of letter-named notes.
 For example, the note that lies a half step above A and also a half step below B (between A and B) can be referred to as as either A# (raised A) or Bb (lowered B).